 You can go weeks before you confirm your pregnancy, and those are weeks you and your baby are going without the necessary nutrients.

 I always thought it was as soon as you become pregnant

 Women who plan their pregnancy tend to prepare their bodies by making healthier food choices and stopping harmful habits like drinking or smoking.

 However, Fifty percent of women in the U.S have an unplanned pregnancy.

 Why Should You Take Prenatal Vitamins Before Pregnancy?

 Your baby gets all the nutrients it needs from you, the mother, so if you are low on any of the required nutrients, so will your baby.

 It’s like Healthline stated, taking you prenatal vitamins before pregnancy is like building up a reserve:

 If you have more than enough of the vitamins and nutrients you need to thrive, then you can afford to share those vitamins and nutrients with your baby as they grow.

-Below I have listed the Nutrients you should look for in your prenatal vitamins:
+Below I have listed the vitamins you should look for when deciding on a prenatal vitamin: